samblau/TCL2016/README.md

 save_dens: Specifies if the trajectories of density matrices will be stored and printed with a T/F input.
 The default is False.

+save_gammas: Specifies if the four markovian gamma tensors will be saved with a T/F input.
+The default is False.

 duration: Specifies the length of propagation in picoseconds.
 Any positive integer or float is a valid input, though the default value is 1.5 picoseconds.

 step: Specifies the length of the time-step of propagation in picoseconds.
 The default value is 0.00015 picoseconds.